bitmagnet-io/bitmagnet/bitmagnet.io/tutorials/classifier.md

 ## Configuration

-The classifier can be customised by providing a `classifier.yml` file in a supported location [as described above](#source-precedence).
+The classifier can be customized by providing a `classifier.yml` file in a supported location [as described above](#source-precedence).
 If you only want to make some minor modifications, it may be convenient to specify these [using the main application configuration](/setup/configuration.html) instead, by providing values in either `config.yml` or as environment variables.
 The application configuration exposes some but not all properties of the classifier.

 For example, in your `config.yml` you could specify: